-What if you were told that all of your life you have thought that you had illegally entered this country but come to find out you have been misinformed all this time?
-We’re New Frontier Immigration law and we are here to explain three ways that your entry was actually lawful but maybe all this time you thought it was an illegal entry.
+We’re New Frontier Immigration Law and we are here to explain three ways that your entry was lawful, but maybe all this time you thought it was an illegal entry.

 Having Used Someone Else’s Documents

 People always say “I entered illegally because I used someone else’s documents” or “I borrowed a friend’s lawful permanent resident card.
 We looked alike.
 I showed it to the officer.
-They didn’t really ask any questions and then they let me come in because they believed I was that person”.
-Now don’t get me wrong this is legal entry but there’s probably a component of fraud that we’re going to have to address.
-So if you came in on someone else’s papers that’s not an illegal entry you came through the Port of Entry, You gave someone else’s documents and you were allowed to enter.
-That is considered a lawful entry.
-There’s going to be other steps for us to correct that potential fraud that you committed but that’s something that’s waivable.
-The permanent is not waivable because it bars illegal entries.
+They didn’t really ask any questions and then they let me come in because they believed I was that person.”

 Waved Through by Car

-You went through the checkpoint sitting in the car and the border patrol officer asked for whatever ID from the driver, maybe the driver said ‘yes everyone’s a citizen’ Or ‘yes everyone’s with me, yes they have papers’ and you didn’t say anything.
-You’re waived through in a car.
+You went through the checkpoint sitting in the car and the border patrol officer asked for an ID from the driver.
+Maybe the driver said, “yes everyone is a citizen,” and the officer did not question it, waiving you through in a car.
 This is considered a lawful entry.
-Half the time people say that they entered illegally but they didn’t .
-They were waved through or when they entered with someone else’s documents.

 Waved Through by Other Means